Rabmelon/tiSPHi/Hint.md

+22.06.15.
+1. the explode problem might be caused by the wrong kernel value!

 22.05.10.
 1. Rocky can do simulations with over 1MM particles in one gaming card!
 2. SPlisHSPlasH takes around 0.5kb memory per particle